FTarfasse/quick-perf-wiki/SQL-annotations.md

 ```

 ## @DisplaySql
-With this annotation the SQL requests are diplayed in the console during the test execution.
+With this annotation the SQL order are diplayed in the console during the test execution.<br>
-SQL requests are displayed step by step during debugging.
+This annotation is useful during *debugging*. <br>
+*It is not recommended to commit your test with this annotation.
+Indeed, the displaying of SQL orders would pollute the logs of your continuous integration build and it may slow down your continuous integration build.*

 ## @DisplaySqlOfTestMethodBody
 With this annotation the SQL order are diplayed in the console during the execution of the test method body, not just after if a SQL property is not respected.  <br>
-Compared to @DisplaySql, this annotation does not diplay SQL order before (JUnit 4: @Before, @BeforeClass) and after (JUnit 4: @After, @AfterClass) the execution of the test method body.
+Compared to @DisplaySql, this annotation does not diplay SQL order before (JUnit 4: @Before, @BeforeClass) and after (JUnit 4: @After, @AfterClass) the execution of the test method body. <br>
+This annotation is useful during *debugging*. <br>
+*It is not recommended to commit your test with this annotation.
+Indeed, the displaying of SQL orders would pollute the logs of your continuous integration build and it may slow down your continuous integration build.*